 Cash prediction: AI can be used to predict revenue and expenses and notify companies if there is a potential cash problem on the horizon.

 Retail insights: AI can help retailers manage their finances better.

 Medical diagnostics: Doctors and surgeons are using AI to analyse data and offer suggestions for the best courses of treatment.
 Eventually, AI-powered machines will be used to perform surgeries – skipping the doctors altogether.

 This brings up another question from the audience: how will the rise of AI affect the role of humans?

 “Humans will not be removed.
 It’s not man vs. machine – it’s man with machine.
 Research has shown that we still trust a human with an accuracy of 70% more than a machine with an accuracy of 96%.”

 It is important to focus on personal contact and communication, even as we increasingly turn to digital solutions.
 “This is how we function as humans,” Rademaker explains, “We trust other humans.”
 The perfect experience will likely blend the efficiency and accuracy of AI with the compassion and relatability of humans.
 People will always crave human contact, which is why there will be a need for care workers even as AI handles diagnostic, analytics, and even surgery.

-The roundtable revealed some fascinating insights from Nancy Rademaker and some of Belgium’s top business leaders.
-It is clear that the future is coming at us incredibly quickly, and while we might not have all the answers as to what it might hold, we know that by focussing on employee well-being, staying innovative and agile, and creating exceptional customer experiences, the future looks brighter than ever.
+The roundtable revealed some fascinating insights from Nancy Rademaker!
+I'is clear that the future is coming at us incredibly quickly, and while we might not have all the answers as to what it might hold, we know that by focussing on employee well-being, staying innovative and agile, and creating exceptional customer experiences, the future looks brighter than ever.